-- ELIA exempts the demand facilities connected to its grid from delivering schedules in Day-ahead and in Intraday.
+- ELIA exempts the demand facilities connected to its grid from delivering schedules in Day-ahead and in Intraday if the demand facility does not offer flexibility for ancillary services.

 - Energy Storage devices are subject to the same requirements for scheduling and bidding of flexibility for redispatching, with the exception of exemptions or alternative modalities described in Terms and Conditions for the Scheduling Agent.